ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-pub-key-update-req-resp-2 title="Example of Public Key Update Request-Response"}

-If the application requires backward security, the KDC MUST generate new group keying material and securely distribute it to all the current group members, upon a group member updating its own public key.
-To this end, the KDC uses the message format of the response defined in {{gid-get}}.
-Application profiles may define alternative ways of retrieving the keying material, such as sending separate requests to different resources at the KDC ({{gid-get}}, {{pubkey-get}}, {{policies-get}}).
-The KDC MUST increment the version number of the current keying material, before distributing the newly generated keying material to the group.
-After that, the KDC SHOULD store the distributed keying material in persistent storage.

-Additionally, after updating its own public key, a group member MAY send a number of the later requests including an identifier of the updated public key, to signal nodes that they need to retrieve it.
-How that is done depends on the group communication protocol used, and therefore is application profile specific (OPT13).
+Additionally, after updating its own public key, a group member MAY send a number of requests including an identifier of the updated public key, to notify other group members that they have to retrieve it.
+How this is done depends on the group communication protocol used, and therefore is application profile specific (OPT13).

 # Removal of a Group Member {#sec-node-removal}